Sim racing: Graphics accelerator era (1997–2002)

 Graphics accelerator cards brought a new level of realism to the graphics and physics of sim racing games.
-These new graphics processing units provided texture mapping, antialiasing, particle effects (i.e. fog, rain and snow), HDR and the capability to perform polygonal calculations faster, while taking the load off of the main processor.
+These new graphics processing units provided texture mapping, anti-aliasing, particle effects (such as fog, rain, and snow), HDR and the capability to perform polygonal calculations faster, while taking the load off of the main processor.
 F1 Racing Simulation by Ubisoft, was among the first to utilize the new technology in 1997.

-After years of development, Microprose released Grand Prix 3, which used a more modern graphics engine and featured the same customizable structure of GP2.
-However, GP3 was not as well received as its predecessor due to a lack of full online multiplayer and the fact it was based on the same, outdated graphics engine as GP2.
-However, because of the graphical and physical similarities between the two games, the game was popular with modders who were able to port mod tracks and cars directly into GP3.
+After years of development, MicroProse released Grand Prix 3, which used a more modern graphics engine and featured the same customizable structure of Grand Prix 2.
+It was not as well received as its predecessor due to a lack of full online multiplayer and the fact it was based on the same, outdated graphics engine.
+However, because of the two games' graphical and physical similarities, the game was popular with modders who were able to port tracks and cars directly into Grand Prix 3.

-Another milestone in sim racing came in 1998 with the release of Papyrus’ Grand Prix Legends, which was based on 1967 F1 season.
-It was hailed as outstanding in all areas, especially in its physics and sound design.
-For many players, their first real experience of sim racing was through GPL or one of its many derivatives, such as NASCAR Racing 2003.
-The release of a groundbreaking third-party add-on for GPL, VROC (Virtual Racers Online Connection), allowed players to join together online and race in leagues.
+Another milestone in sim racing came in 1998 with the release of Papyrus’ Grand Prix Legends, which was based on the 1967 Formula One season.
+Despite the game's steep learning curve, which made gameplay difficult for casual players, it was hailed as outstanding in all areas, especially in its physics and sound design.
+It was, however, a commercial failure, sometimes selling only as much as a thousand copies in select markets.
+For many players, their first real experience of sim racing was through Grand Prix Legends or one of its many derivatives, such as NASCAR Racing 2003.
+To this day, modding teams have continued to work on the game, further improving on the game's physics and create third-party expansions for the following seasons, such as the 1969 Formula One season.

-Despite its age, GPL has remained a common benchmark for Racing Sims even in the modern era thanks to a strong community who continue creating new content for the game to this very day.
-Modding teams even managed to further improve on the game's physics and create third-Party expansions for following seasons, such as the 1969 season.